EB-4 Religious Worker Visa in Miami | I-360 for Ministers and Religious Workers

 Who Qualifies for the EB-4 Religious Worker Visa?

-How to Apply for the EB-4 Religious Worker Green Card
+How to Apply for the EB-4 Religious Worker Visa

-Applying for the EB-4 religious worker visa requires a clear understanding of the steps needed to obtain lawful permanent residency in the United States.
-Whether you are an ordained minister, missionary, or another faith-based professional, following the correct EB-4 process is critical to avoid delays and ensure eligibility.
-Below, we provide a detailed overview of the step-by-step EB-4 application process—from filing Form I-360 to completing adjustment of status or consular processing.
-With the right legal support, religious workers can successfully pursue a U.S. green card through the EB-4 visa category.
+Applying for the EB-4 religious worker visa requires a clear understanding of the steps involved in pursuing lawful permanent residence in the United States.
+Whether the applicant is an ordained minister, missionary, or another qualifying religious worker, following the correct EB-4 process is essential to avoid delays and support eligibility from the beginning.

-Step 1: File Form I-360 as a Religious Worker or Sponsor Organization
+Step 1: File Form I-360 as a Religious Worker or Sponsoring Organization

-The first step in the EB-4 green card process is filing Form I-360, either by the religious worker or the nonprofit religious organization acting as the sponsor.
-This petition must include strong documentation, such as:
+The first step in the EB-4 religious worker process is filing Form I-360, either by the religious worker or by the qualifying nonprofit religious organization acting as the petitioner.
+This petition should include clear and credible supporting documentation, such as:

 Step 2: USCIS Review and Site Visit (If Applicable)